OOPSpam/blog/_posts/2024-08-13-contact-form-with-PHP.md

 <code>$code</code> variable holds HTTP response code from OOPSpam API.
 In case of successful response code (<code>200</code> ) from the API, we convert response body to JSON object and assign value of <code>Score</code> to <code>$score</code>.
 Finally, the function returns <code>$score</code>.

-> 🚨 Important: For most cases, Score:3 or higher is considered spam.
+> 🚨 Important: For most cases, Score:3 and higher is considered spam.

 Here is the complete code without email notification (we are going to integrate that next):